sswastik02/GoLibraryAPI/README.md

 # Setup

+## Local

-Clone the project and install required go packages
+Clone the project and install required go packages (replace `.env` contents with `.env.dev`)

+You need postgres to be installed on the system
 ```
 git clone https://github.com/sswastik02/Books-API
 go mod tidy